k4ustu3h/kotin.ga/README.md

 :alembic: **Manage URLs**: Delete already created alias to update/create new URLs.

 :zap: **Performance**: kotinga is a thin web app on top of HTML, CSS and JavaScript.
-Being a Progressive web app, kotinga offers lightning fast loading and offline support via workbox and service worker.

 <span style="color:red;">**IMPORTANT: Kotinga is an experimental project.
 Don't shorten sensitive contents/URLs with it. jsonstore.io endpoints are always public making shortened URLs visible for everyone.**</span>